Harold Bride's report to the Marconi Company, read into the Mary 4, 1912 US Inquiry:

 Mr. Phillips resumed the phones and after

-time it seemed perfectly clear to us that the Frankfurt's
+seemed perfectly clear to us that the Frankfurt's operator

 Mr. Philips rep1y to this was "You fool, stbdi